craftercms/docs/source/site-administrators/engine/engine-headers-based-authentication.rst

 - Set the URLs requiring authentication

-Additionally, optional role mappings are available that allows mapping names from the external authentication to simple role names to use in the page or url restrictions.
-Optional attribute mappings are also available which allows exposing attributes from the external authentication.
+Additionally, optional role mappings are available that allows mapping names from the external authentication to simple role names to use in the page or URL restrictions.
+Optional attribute mappings are also available which allow exposing attributes from the external authentication authority.

 -------------------------------------------------
 Configure Engine for Headers Based Authentication